o-ran-sc/smo-teiv/docs/pgsql-schema-generator-guide.rst

 - domain: domain of the module.
 Identified with the help of the statement 'domain' from the module 'o-ran-smo-teiv-common-yang-extensions'
 - revision: module revision.
 - content: content of the module.
-- ownerAppId: set to 'BUILT_IN_MODULE' for all modules.
-- status: set to 'IN_USAGE' for all modules.
 - availableListElements: set to all the list elements defined in the module.
 Identified with the help of the statement with 'list' as the yang DOM element name.
 - availableEntities: Initially constructed as empty list.
 This will be populated later with all the entities defined in the module.
 - availableRelations: set to the list of all relationship names defined in the module.
 Identified with the help of the statement name 'or-teiv-yext:biDirectionalTopologyRelationship'